 Day 3: At sea

-We spend a day at sea followed by a range of sea birds such as petrels, fulmars and albatrosses that gracefully follow our ship.
-Whales and dolphins may also be seen in the surrounding waters and our polar experts start their exciting lecture program.
+We spend a day at sea, accompanied by seabirds such as petrels, fulmars and albatrosses that gracefully follow our ship.
+Whales and dolphins may also be seen in the surrounding waters, and our polar experts begin their exciting lecture program.

 Day 4: West Falkland

-Our plan is to explore the western islands of the archipelago, which are isolated and windswept but home to many seabirds and migratory birds including the black-browed albatross.
-Weather permitting, we go ashore and explore Saunders Island a penguin hotspot that is one of the only places on earth where 4 penguin species nest side by side.
+Our plan is to explore the western islands of the archipelago, which are isolated and windswept but home to many seabirds and migratory birds, including the black-browed albatross.
+Weather permitting, we go ashore and explore Saunders Island, a penguin hotspot that is one of the few places on Earth where four penguin species nest side by side.
 Here we can find gentoo, rockhopper, king and Magellanic penguin rookeries as well as nesting black-browed albatross.
 You can sit on the white sand beach watching the penguins come and go while the striated caracaras patrol overhead.

 Day 5: Stanley, East Falklands

 We visit Stanley, the capital of the Falkland Islands.
-As we wander through the charming streets with small houses and learn how this quiet harbour was once a major port in the 19th century for ships attempting to round the waters of Cape Horn.
-We also make a stop in Stanley’s famed philatelic museum with its impressive collection of historic stamps.
+Here, we wander through charming streets lined with small houses and learn how this quiet harbour was once a major port in the 19th century for ships attempting to round the waters of Cape Horn.
+We also make a stop at Stanley’s famed philatelic museum with its impressive collection of historic stamps.

 Day 6 - 7: Southern Ocean

-We sail southeast, South Georgia bound.
-The anticipation grows especially when we cross the Antarctic Convergence and notice a dramatic drop in temperature.
-Shipboard presentations will continue, featuring the exciting history and abundant wildlife of South Georgia.
-Wildlife will guide us into the island; keep a lookout in the ocean for whales, seals and penguins swimming and diving.
+We sail southeast, bound for South Georgia.
+The anticipation grows, especially as we cross the Antarctic Convergence and notice a dramatic drop in temperature.
+Shipboard presentations will continue, featuring the fascinating history and abundant wildlife of South Georgia.
+Wildlife will guide us to the island – keep a lookout in the ocean for whales, seals, and penguins swimming and diving.

 Day 8 - 11: South Georgia